 Reserve a table at the oldest restaurant in Montmartre

 Le Bon Bock is a Parisian institution, founded nearly 150 years ago.
-In this authentic setting, a favorite haunt of artists, you’ll enjoy hearty, expertly prepared traditional cuisine: duck with Suzette sauce and melt-in-your-mouth potatoes, Normandy-style rib of beef… Pure bliss!
+In this authentic setting, a favorite haunt of artists, you’ll enjoy hearty, expertly prepared traditional cuisine: duck with Suzette sauce and melt-in-your-mouth potatoes, Normandy-style rib of beef… A true delight!

 🕒Hours: Wednesday through Sunday from 6:30 PM to 11:30 PM – Saturday and Sunday from 12 PM to 11:30 PM (continuous service)